abuzer1234/abuzer1234/README.md

 //
 //
 //  ***************** BONUS ******************* BONUS ************************ BONUS ******************** BONUS **********************
-//   WINDOWS MACHINE-CODE PROGRAMMING EXAMPLE:
+//   WINDOWS MACHINE-CODE PROGRAMMING EXAMPLE:     (if you don't do exactly what I say, you won't be able to get the expected results)
 //
-//
+//  1-
 //
 //
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////